-The Common Templates for Nonclinical Studies Initiative is pursuing the development of common templates for nonclinical studies in an effort to improve efficiencies for sponsors, CROs and other stakeholders.
-Common templates will help minimize cost, errors, and improve operational efficiencies during the interpretation and execution of studies.
-The initiative will develop open-source documents for nonclinical study protocols and study reports that are intended to be used by CRO partners and sponsors.
+The Common Templates for Nonclinical Studies Initiative is pursuing, with input from sponsors, CROs and other stakeholders, the development of common templates for nonclinical studies in an effort to improve efficiencies for investigators, sites, CROs, sponsors and regulators.
+Common templates will help minimize cost, errors, reduce burden for sites and CROs, and improve operational efficiencies during the interpretation and execution of studies.
+The initiative is focused on developing open-source documents for nonclinical study protocols and study reports that are intended to be used by CRO partners and sponsors.

 A common protocol template will potentially:

 - Decrease CRO and investigator time spent looking for key content

 - Decrease study errors and improve data quality, with the potential to lead to reductions in animal usage due to fewer studies having to be repeated